-HITT 2328 Introduction to Public Health (ONLINE) 11th -12th grade
+HITT 2328 Introduction to Public Health (ONLINE)

 A survey of how health care and public health services are organized and delivered in the U.S. Covers public policy, relevant organizations and their interrelationships, professional roles, legal and regulatory issues, and payment systems.
 Includes health reform initiatives in the U.S. 3 credit hours.